relaycorp/awala-keystore-cloud-js/README.md

 ### GCP keystores

-- [Since KMS doesn't support (EC)DH keys](https://github.com/relaycorp/awala-keystore-cloud-js/issues/5), we had to use envelope encryption to secure the session private keys at rest in Datastore (using a customer-managed KMS encryption key).
+- [Since KMS doesn't support (EC)DH keys](https://github.com/relaycorp/awala-keystore-cloud-js/issues/5), we had to use envelope encryption to secure the session private keys at rest in the database (using a customer-managed KMS encryption key).
 The alternative was to use Secret Manager, but it was ruled out because:
-  - It'd be easier to maintain data relationship integrity with a single Datastore entity for each session key pair, compared to having a Datastore entity and a Secret Manager secret for each key pair.
-For example, if whilst creating a new key pair the secret were successfully added to Secret Manager but the Datastore entity creation fails, we'd have to implement a rollback mechanism to avoid leaving the two sources out of sync (and even this wouldn't be 100% reliable).
+  - It'd be easier to maintain data relationship integrity with a single DB record for each session key pair, compared to having a DB record and a Secret Manager secret for each key pair.
+For example, if whilst creating a new key pair the secret were successfully added to Secret Manager but the DB record creation fails, we'd have to implement a rollback mechanism to avoid leaving the two sources out of sync (and even this wouldn't be 100% reliable).
   - As of this writing, Secret Manager has a limit of 90,000 access requests per minute per project.
 - We're wrapping all GCP errors with a [VError](https://www.npmjs.com/package/verror) subclass to provide meaningful stack traces and error messages, since GCP libraries produce utterly meaningless errors.